- The GENIUS Olympiad is open to all international and U.S. students studying in grades nine through twelve (or the

 - Applications and registrations will be made through our online application system, which will be available on the first date of application on our main page.

 - The application is the first step to submit a project.
-Registration is the second step, in which you will provide participant and travel information.
+Participation registration is the second step, in which you will provide participant and travel information.
 Both steps are required by the deadlines for all participants.

-- Please check our annual schedule for 2016-2017 for application start date, application deadline, and registration deadline.
+- Please check the Schedule for the application start date, application deadline, and registration deadline.

 - All applicants (including GENIUS Certificate holders from affiliated fairs) MUST submit an online application by the deadline.

 - Multiple projects can be submitted using one login name.
 Each school/organization MUST create only one username to submit multiple projects.

-- Once the Finalists are announced, you MUST confirm their participation before the registration deadline by completing the registration process for each participant who will attend the GENIUS Olympiad.
+- Once the Finalists are announced, you MUST confirm their participation before the registration deadline by completing the participant registration process for each participant who will attend the GENIUS Olympiad.

 - International applicants must complete the registration and the registration payment as soon as possible in order to receive their invitation letters for visa application.